5T33Z0/OCLP4Hackintosh/Enable_Features/Audio_Tahoe.md

 ---

 ## Introduction
-In macOS Tahoe beta 2, on-board audio stopped working.
+In macOS Tahoe beta 2, analog audio stopped working.
 Since `AppleALC.kext` was updated for macOS 26 compatibility, the culprit was found quick: `AppleHDA` has been removed from Apple's latest and last x86-compatible iteration of macOS.

 ***So what does AppleHDA do?***